Obsidian at a Glance

 What is Obsidian used for spiritually?+

 Obsidian is primarily used for protection, grounding, and deep emotional healing.
-It is a stone of truth that reveals hidden issues, blocks, and shadow aspects of the self.
-It has been used for scrying and divination since ancient times, serving as a mirror to the soul.
-Obsidian absorbs negative energy, provides clarity during confusion, and supports profound personal transformation by bringing repressed emotions and traumas to the surface.
+It is a stone that reveals what is hidden, including your own shadow aspects and emotional blind spots.
+People have used it for scrying and divination since ancient times because its reflective surface works well as a mirror for the subconscious.
+It absorbs negative energy, provides clarity when you are confused, and brings repressed emotions and traumas to the surface so they can actually be dealt with.

 Is Obsidian dangerous to work with?+

-Obsidian is not dangerous but it is an intense stone.
-Its truth-revealing nature can bring up uncomfortable emotions and buried issues that need to be addressed.
-Some people find working with Obsidian emotionally overwhelming at first.
-Start with shorter sessions and always ground yourself before and after use.
-If you find it too intense, Snowflake Obsidian offers a gentler energy while still providing protective and grounding benefits.
+Not physically dangerous, but emotionally it can be intense.
+Obsidian's truth-revealing quality means it can surface uncomfortable emotions and buried issues that you were not planning to deal with today.
+Some people find it overwhelming at first.
+If you are new to it, start with shorter sessions and always ground yourself before and after.
+If it feels like too much, Snowflake Obsidian offers similar protective and grounding benefits with a gentler touch.

 How do I use Obsidian for scrying?+

-To scry with Obsidian, sit in a quiet, dimly lit space with a polished Obsidian mirror, sphere, or flat piece.
-Soft candlelight works well.
-Relax your eyes and gaze softly into the reflective surface without trying to see anything specific.
-Allow images, symbols, or impressions to form naturally.
-This practice connects you with your subconscious mind and spiritual guidance.
-Record any impressions in a journal afterward.
+Sit somewhere quiet and dim with a polished Obsidian mirror, sphere, or flat piece.
+A candle works well as the only light source.
+Relax your eyes and gaze softly into the reflective surface without trying to see anything in particular.
+Let images, symbols, or impressions come on their own.
+This practice connects you with your subconscious and whatever spiritual guidance you are open to.
+Write down what you notice afterward, because the details fade quickly.

 Why is Obsidian a birthstone for Scorpio and the Root Chakra?+